Opsio - Cloud and AI Solutions

 Key Takeaways

-• The FinOps Foundation framework defines three phases: Inform, Optimize, and Operate, each with distinct practices and maturity levels.
+• The FinOps Foundation framework defines three phases: Inform, Optimize, Operate.

-• Automation (rightsizing, scheduling, commitment management) delivers the biggest sustained savings, but only after allocation and tagging foundations are solid.
+• Automation delivers the biggest sustained savings, but only after allocation and tagging foundations are solid.

-• FinOps is never "done"—it runs as a continuous loop, much like DevOps or security operations.
+• FinOps runs as a continuous loop, like DevOps or security operations.

 What Cloud FinOps Actually Is (and Isn't)